 July 5 — Mansour dissolves the Islamist-dominated upper house of parliament as Morsi's supporters stage mass protests demanding his return.
 Clashes between pro- and anti-Morsi groups in Cairo and Alexandria, and violence elsewhere leave at least 36 dead.
 A Brotherhood strongman, deputy head Khairat el-Shater, is arrested.

-July 8 — Egyptian soldiers open fire on pro-Morsi demonstrators in front of a military base in Cairo, killing more than 50.
-Each side blames the other for starting the clash near the larger of the two sit-ins, near east Cairo's Rabaah al-Adawiya mosque.
+July 8 — Egyptian soldiers open fire on Muslim Brotherhood demonstrators in front of a military base in Cairo, killing more than 50.
+Each side blames the other for starting the clash.
+The Brotherhood calls for an uprising against the military.
 Mansour puts forward a time line for amending the constitution and electing a new president and parliament by mid-February.
 The Brotherhood refuses to participate in the process.

 July 9 — Mansour appoints economist Hazem el-Beblawi as prime minister and opposition leader Mohamed ElBaradei as vice president.
 A military announcement backs up the appointments.

-July 26 — Millions pour into the streets of Egypt after a call by the country's military chief for protesters to give him a mandate to stop "potential terrorism" by supporters of Morsi.
+July 26 — Millions pour into the streets of Egypt in rival demonstrations after a call by the country's military chief for protesters to give him a mandate to stop "potential terrorism" by supporters of Morsi's Muslim Brotherhood.
 Five people are killed in clashes.
 Prosecutors announce Morsi is under investigation for a host of allegations including murder and conspiracy with the Palestinian militant group Hamas.